126.96.36.199 Maintenance action in progress

 Extensions of child support assessments for children in secondary school

-From 1 January 2012, parents who are entitled to receive child support and who have a senior secondary school child (1.1.S.27) turning 18 are required to take reasonable action to obtain an extension of their child support assessment for that child until the last day of the school year in which the child turns 18, in order to satisfy the MAT.
+Parents who are entitled to receive child support and who have a senior secondary school child (1.1.S.27) turning 18 are required to take reasonable action to obtain an extension of their child support assessment for that child until the last day of the school year in which the child turns 18, in order to satisfy the MAT.
 Reasonable action to obtain an extension must be taken before the child's 18th birthday unless there are exceptional circumstances warranting a later application for extension.
 In most circumstances, this is a continuation of maintenance action, as parents are not taking maintenance action for the first time.
 As a result, there is no period of grace to take maintenance action (188.8.131.52) in these circumstances and parents are expected to have taken reasonable action to extend the child support case by the child's 18th birthday.

 The requirement to take reasonable action to obtain an extension also applies to parents who have a child support agreement registered by the Child Support Registrar.
 Unless an exemption has been granted, parents whose agreement initiated a child support assessment need to take reasonable action to obtain the agreement of the other parent to extend the child support agreement.